Fichigan

 We normally pick the worst time of day to fish, mid-afternoon, because evening is meant for relaxing and elk viewing, and early morning means breakfast – usually at a restaurant if we are tenting it.
 We still caught trout.
 Years of experience, the right gear, and understanding where to fish (the best stretches of water) increase our chances even when the sunny conditions and clear streams mean tough fishing.

 This brown trout, about 16 inches, was taken with a short cast in a shady spot right in front of me on the Sturgeon River.
 I’m still using the vintage Shakespeare 1755 reel from the opener including the light line (6 lb.
 Test ?) which I hate to change because it casts like shooting arrows with a long bow.
-I am not exaggerating, or bragging, when I say I can drop the lure anywhere I want within twenty feet.
-That’s how you catch a brown trout when the stream (water) is clear and the sun’s out.
+I am not exaggerating when I say I can drop the lure anywhere within twenty feet.
+That’s how to catch a brown trout when the water’s clear and the sun’s out.

 I wish I had a photo of this: Natch and I were sitting at camp about noon and we heard a vehicle in the campground approaching.
 It was a small truck with the window down.
 I saw a bb gun appear in the widow and heard the plumbth sound of a shot.
 Feral did a drive by shooting.
 He had threatened to do this in a text message when I proposed a camping trip.
 He stopped for a half hour to talk, but was on a schedule and needed to get home for family business.